lbryio/lbry.com/content/news/147-lbry-shifting-into-high-gear.md

   * Windows path to the daemon/CLI executables changed to: C:\Program Files (x86)\LBRY\resources\static\daemon

 ### Deprecated
-  * We previously had two separate models for insufficient credits.
+  * We previously had two separate models for insufficient Credits.
 These have been combined.

 ### Fixed
   * Long channel names causing inconsistent thumbnail sizes.